BADM 1199 – Seminar

 BADM 2252 – Business Law II (The Formation & Regulation of Business)

-A comprehensive survey course designed to test the student’s mastery of the core courses required for the Associate of Applied Business in Business Management or Accounting.
+A comprehensive survey course designed to test the student’s mastery of the core courses required for the Associate Degree in Applied Business.
 The overall subject matter deals with business planning.
-The course is a series of projects: market research, case studies in management, a presentation, labor negotiations, a complete business plan and a comprehensive final.
+The course is a series of projects: business analysis, case studies, presentations, a complete business plan, and a comprehensive final.
 Successful completion of the course requires a portfolio of reports covering the assigned projects.

 BADM 2299 – Seminar